 World Relief phased out activity in the sectors of Juru and Mwogo at the end of September 2018.
 Since the filters distributed by the Water Project are functional for at least 10 years, meetings were organized with Water Project volunteers, church leaders, and local leadership to discuss the long-term sustainability of the project.

-During these meetings, it was realized that volunteers are well organized, highly skilled, and have a continuing commitment to do home visits and maintenance and service checks at institutions with SAM2 and Rain Water Harvest Systems.
-Volunteers plan to continue their work and will be meeting on monthly basis for experience sharing and learning.
+During these meetings, volunteers expressed their commitment to continue their work to support their community’s access to clean water.
+Volunteers plan to continue meeting on a monthly basis for experience sharing and learning.
 Church Network Committee members committed to conduct quarterly meetings to evaluate the work of volunteers and make decisions accordingly.
-Finally, the Water Project staff will continue to keep a good communication with Church Network Committee members and volunteers in order to provide support when needed to ensure the functionality and sustainability of the installed SAM3, SAM2 and Rain Water Harvest Systems in the sectors of Mwogo and Juru.
+Finally, the Water Project staff will continue to keep a good communication in order to provide support when needed to ensure the functionality and sustainability of the installed SAM3, SAM2 and Rain Water Harvest Systems in the sectors of Mwogo and Juru.